ArunPrakashG/qMath/README.md

 # qMath

-qMath is a 'Extension' library for providing a fluent interface for various math operations on different C# types.
+qMath is an 'Extension' library for providing a fluent interface for various math operations on different C# types.

 As of now, its in early stages and i hope i can implement the idea behind it.